SkylarGill/user-management-exercise/README.md

 [![.NET](https://github.com/SkylarGill/user-management-exercise/actions/workflows/dotnet.yml/badge.svg)](https://github.com/SkylarGill/user-management-exercise/actions/workflows/dotnet.yml)

+## Task Implementation Notes

+### Packages

+- **FluentValidation**
+  - I used FluentValidation for implementing the request validation for create/update actions.
+  - It's a library for implementing easily-understandable validation services.
+  - No extra steps are required beyond restoring NuGet packages.

+## Original Task

 The exercise is an ASP.NET Core web application backed by Entity Framework Core, which faciliates management of some fictional users.
 We recommend that you use [Visual Studio (Community Edition)](https://visualstudio.microsoft.com/downloads) or [Visual Studio Code](https://code.visualstudio.com/Download) to run and modify the application.